Energy Performance Certificates (EPCs) in the Private Rented Sector

 • A room in a hall of residence or hostel - no EPC is required.

 Generally HMO’s fall into category 3 and therefore an EPC is not required for each unit.
-However we do recommend you check the definition of your property carefully when deciding if and EPC is required.
+However we do recommend you check the definition of your property carefully when deciding if an EPC is required.

 Where individual rooms in a building are rented out and there are shared facilities (eg kitchen and/or bathroom), an EPC is not required.
-This because an EPC is only required on the rental of a building or part of a building designed or altered to be used separately.
+This is because an EPC is only required on the rental of a building or part of a building designed or altered to be used separately.
 Renting a room does not meet the ‘part of a building’ definition.

 Example 1: A house or flat is rented by a number of tenants who have exclusive use of their bedrooms but share a kitchen and bathroom.
 In this case each tenant has a contract with the landlord for the parts they have access to, but not for a whole dwelling.
 An EPC is therefore not required each time a tenant moves, although one will be required for the whole house if it is sold, rented as a whole or constructed.